 - Special Fee:

 Course DescriptionExplores the connection between creative and technical skills required to develop digital multimedia projects.
 Covers planning, producing and implementation of interactive projects using industry standard software.
-Prerequisites: MM 230, 231, 235 and MM 270.
+Prerequisites: MM 230, MM 235 and (MM 270 or MM 259) or instructor permission.
 Audit available.